 5.5.
 Evaporative emission family

 5.5.1.
-Only vehicles that are identical with respect to the following characteristics listed in (a) to (d) and are similar or, where applicable, within the stated tolerance regarding the characteristics listed in (e) and (f) may be part of the same evaporative emission family:
+Only vehicles that are identical with respect to the characteristics listed in (a), (d) and (e), technically equivalent with respect to the characteristics listed in (b) and (c) and similar or, where applicable, within the stated tolerance regarding the characteristics listed in (f) and (g) may be part of the same evaporative emission family:

 (a) Fuel tank system material and construction;

-(b) Vapour hose material, fuel line material and connection technique;
+(b) Vapour hose material;

+(c) Fuel line material and connection technique;

-(c) Sealed tank or non-sealed tank system;
+(d) Sealed tank or non-sealed tank system;

-(d) Fuel tank relief valve setting (air ingestion and relief);
+(e) Fuel tank relief valve setting (air ingestion and relief);

-(e) Canister butane working capacity (BWC300) within a 10 per cent range of the highest value (for canisters with the same type of charcoal, the volume of charcoal shall be within 10 per cent of that for which the BWC300 was determined);
+(f) Carbon canister butane working capacity (BWC300) within a 10 per cent range of the highest value (for carbon canisters with the same type of charcoal, the volume of charcoal shall be within 10 per cent of that for which the BWC300 was determined);

-(f) Purge control system (for example, type of valve, purge control strategy).
+(g) Purge control system (for example, type of valve, purge control strategy).

 5.5.2.
-The vehicle shall be considered to produce worst-case evaporative emissions and shall be used for testing if it has the largest ratio of fuel tank capacity to canister butane working capacity within the family.
+The vehicle shall be considered to produce worst-case evaporative emissions and shall be used for testing if it has the largest ratio of fuel tank capacity to BWC300 within the family.
 The vehicle selection shall be agreed in advance with the responsible authority.

 5.5.3.
 The use of any innovative system calibration, configuration, or hardware related to the evaporative control system shall place the vehicle model in a different family.